Nevada cleared a major milestone in its reopening plan on June 4, which is the date Gov. Steve Sisolak allowed casinos to reopen.

 “Management at both properties is focused on the well-being of team members, guests and the community, and will work to create an environment with enhanced standards of sanitization and physical distancing practices,” the company said in a press release on May 27.

-Some stores and restaurants in the Caesars-owned LINQ Promenade will reopen at 10 a.m.
-June 4.
-The High Roller Observation Wheel will start operations again at noon that same day.
+Some stores and restaurants in the Caesars-owned LINQ Promenade reopened June 4.
+The High Roller Observation Wheel started operations again that same day.

 An earlier press release indicated certain amenities would not be available immediately upon reopening, including live entertainment, buffets and valet parking.